Frequently Asked Questions on PSD2

 When it comes to payments, security and convenience is essential, which is why AIBMS support the spirit of the regulation.

-For AIBMS, its merchants and cardholders the 14th September 2019 is the next key deadline, when the PSD2 Regulatory Technical Standards (RTS) on Strong Customer Authentication (SCA) legally applies within Europe.
+For AIBMS, its merchants and cardholders this revised date is the next key deadline, when the PSD2 Regulatory Technical Standards (RTS) on Strong Customer Authentication (SCA) legally applies within Europe.